dart-lang/site-www/src/dart-vm/io-library-tour.md

 You can use an [IOSink][] to
 write data to a file.
 Use the File `openWrite()` method to get an IOSink that you can write to.
-The default mode, `FileMode.WRITE`, completely overwrites existing data in the file.
+The default mode, `FileMode.write`, completely overwrites existing data in the file.

 <?code-excerpt "misc/test/library_tour/io_test.dart (write-file)" replace="/\btest_data\///g"?>